How to prepare now for the workplace of the future

 Although only established in the last decade, the idea of flexible working has been around since the 1970s.
 Flexible working is defined as leaving behind the traditional, rigid 9-to-5, five-day week structure.
 The flexible working model encourages diversity and inclusion, helping to future-proof and strengthen organisations.

-Workspace data has become an essential tool in the modern office.
+Workplace data has become an essential tool in the modern office.
 Real-time occupancy data helps you identify spaces that are being used versus those that are not.
 Room booking data can highlight working patterns such as a bigger shift towards meetings while in the office space.
-A workplace that gathers this data can use it to make informed decisions about what the office needs to be, how it needs to be designed and what functionality it needs to have now.

-The old office where employees come to do everything from returning emails and admin to deep, focussed work is gone.
+The old office where employees come to do everything from returning emails and admin to deep, focused work is gone.
 The past couple of years have shown us that lots of work can be done efficiently and productively from home.
 It's also clarified that some work is done much more effectively in a face-to-face, collaborative setting like workshopping ideas and getting to know a new colleague.

 The new office is a destination that invites people to come in for a specific purpose and is designed to support this.
 For some businesses, this will look like building connection or collaboration hubs, and will potentially move away from having one CBD location, to having localised hubs that enable more accessible collaboration.